ranyohanan/Ran-portfolio/README.md

 # Ran-portfolio
-Hey everyone,this is my portfolio, its tells about and my abillities,and here you can see my projects. im open to have a suggests and reviews about it. hope you like it.
+Hey everyone,this is my portfolio, its tells about me and my abillities,and here you can see my projects. im open to have a suggests and reviews about it. hope you like it.